apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

 - PWM4 Module 2 = 87
 - PWM4 Module 3 = 88
 - PWM4 Module 4 = 89

+Option IMXRT_FLEXPWMx_MODx_TRIG allows the module to generate a trigger signal.
+The trigger is generated on timer capture of either period or duty cycle value based on the configuration.

 SAI
 ---